 From snow-capped mountains and alpine tundra to lush cloud forest and sub-tropical Andean jungle, the 5D Inca Trail Trek provides an unparalleled journey through a series of micro-climates, with breathtaking Inca ruins along the way.
 You’ll see incredible mountain views, spectacular sunrises, and lots of incredible flora and fauna.

-From here we continue to the trailhead at Km 82 (also known as Piscacucho) where we’ll have to show our entry tickets, original passports and student cards (if applicable).
-Crossing the Vilcanota River, we head towards the Inca fortress of Huillca Raccay where we’ll have stunning views of the area, including our campsite!
-We then walk down to the expansive Inca site Llactapata, where we will spend the night.
+From here we continue to the trailhead at Km 82 (also known as Piscacucho, 2,800m / 9,186ft) where we’ll have to show our entry tickets, original passports and student cards (if applicable).
+Crossing the Vilcanota River, we head towards the Inca fortress of Huillca Raccay where we’ll have stunning views of the area, we will continue trekking along the valley created by the Kusichaca River, gradually climbing until we reach the farming community of Huayllabamba (3000m / 9842ft).
+All along the way we see spectacular views of the Vilcanota mountain range on the opposite side of the Urubamba River, where the impressive Mt Veronica reigns at a breathtaking 5832m/19,133ft in altitude!
+We’ll also pass an incredible diversity of wild flora and fauna along the way.

 Altitude of camp – 3600m / 11,811 ft

-We then start our way through the long descending stone steps which will lead us to Wiñaywayna (2650m / 8692 ft), where we find a campsite equipped with a restaurant, bar and bathrooms.
-The campsite has the same name as the complex located only five minutes away from the lodge.
-Wiñaywayna is the biggest archaeological site on the Inca Trail besides Machu Picchu and consists of an impressive complex made up of an agricultural center with numerous terraces, a religious sector and an urban sector, and offers spectacular views over the Urubamba River valley.
+We then start our way through the long descending stone steps which will lead us to Wiñaywayna (2650m / 8694ft).
+Wiñaywayna is the biggest archaeological site on the Inca Trail beside Machu Picchu and consists of an impressive complex made up of an agricultural center with numerous terraces, a religious sector, and an urban sector, and offers spectacular views over the Urubamba River valley.

 A Standard Hotel is included in your trek price, but we also offer the option to upgrade if you’d like a little more comfort!